nealjmc/sales-site-server/README.md

 ### Orders

-- CRUD for products
+- CRUD for orders

 ### Customers

-- CRUD for products
+- CRUD for customers

 ### Scripts